kcrary/istari/docs/tactics.md

 the conclusion is well-formed.
 However, in unusual circumstances this can result in a surprising behavior: if the conclusion mentions an evar that might or might not depend on the substitution variable, that possible dependency is pruned out.
+More predictable behavior can be obtained using `substCautious`, which will always prune out any possible dependency in the conclusion.

 ### Type equality and subtyping tactics